-- Open-opens the selected file on this computer, using the default application for this type of file. - Print-sends the selected file to this computer's default printer. - I Send To - I 3 1⁄2 floppy (A)-the 3 1⁄2 inch floppy drive on this computer - Bluetooth Exchange Folder-the Bluetooth Exchange Folder on this computer. - Rename-applies only to empty folders; file names and the names of folders that contain objects cannot be changed using this technique. - Cut, Copy, Paste, Delete, Refresh, View & New-standard Windows functions.
+- Open-opens the selected file on this computer, using the default application for this type of file. - Print-sends the selected file to this computer's default printer. - Send To - $3\,\%$ floppy (A)-sends the selected file to the $3\,\%$ inch floppy drive on this computer - Bluetooth Exchange Folder-sends the selected file to the Bluetooth Exchange Folder on this computer. - Rename-applies only to empty folders; file names and the names of folders that contain objects cannot be changed using this technique. - · Cut, Copy, Paste, Delete, Refresh, View & New-standard Windows functions.